 Admission to College of Education (COE) graduate certificate programs requires submission of the Certificate Admissions Form to the appropriate department Certificate Program Coordinator and to the COE Office of Academic Services and Intern Support (OASIS) prior to the completion of two courses in the certificate program.
 The Certificate Admissions Form must identify the courses and anticipated semesters you intend to take them to fulfill certificate requirements.

-The following are required courses (total of 12 credit hours):
+The following are required courses for the certificate (total of 12 credit hours):

 Up to 12 hours of this certificate may be counted toward a graduate degree in Educational Psychology: Learning and Cognition.

 The certificate requires 12 graduate credits to be earned within a seven-year period.
 Transfer credits are not accepted.
 A minimum of 3.25 grade point average is required and no course grade lower than a B will count toward the certificate.

 After all certificate coursework is completed, but no later than two weeks after grades post, a Certificate Completion Form must be filled out and submitted to the Certificate Program Coordinator.
 Approved completion forms will be forwarded for processing and the certificate will be posted to your official transcript.